 - I, RICHARD A. SPEIRS, of the City of New York, State of New York, in the United States, MAKE OATH AND SAY: - 1.
 I am Of Counsel at Cohen Milstein Sellers & Toll PLLC ("Cohen Milstein" or "U.S. Class Counsel"), counsel for the plaintiffs in the class action Leopard v.
 Chan, et al. Case No. 1:12-cv-01726 (AT) currently pending in the United States District Court for the Southern District of New York (the "U.S. Class Action").
-In connection with these proceedings, U.S. Class Counsel has previously joined with counsel in this action in supporting the settlement (the "Horsley Settlement") with David J. Horsley ("Horsley") and has been assisting in jointly prosecuting the class actions and implementing the Horsley Settlement in the U.S. Accordingly, I have knowledge of the matters herein deposed.
+In connection with these proceedings, U.S. Class Counsel has previously joined with counsel in this action in supporting the settlement with the underwriters in this action (the "Dealer Settlement") and has been assisting in jointly prosecuting the class actions and implementing the Horsley and E&Y settlements in the U.S. through Sino-Forest Corp.'s ("Sino-Forest") Chapter 15 proceedings.
+Accordingly, I have knowledge of the matters herein deposed.
 Where I make statements in this affidavit that are not within my personal knowledge, I have indicated the source of my information and I believe such information to be true. - 2.
-I swear this affidavit in support of the motion for approval of the Horsley Settlement and in support of Cohen Milstein's request for attorneys' fees and reimbursement of disbursements, and for no other or improper purpose.
+I swear this affidavit in support of the motion for approval of the Dealer Settlement (defined below) and in support of Cohen Milstein's request for attorneys' fees and reimbursement of disbursements, and for no other or improper purpose.